HarryPeach/kia/README.md

 ##### text

 Type: String
+Default: ""

 The text to display after the spinner

 ##### color

 Type: [Color](https://github.com/HarryPeach/kia/blob/8fb27cbd0bb4ef08ad26124d4a6e4f2ba2dc0c5c/util.ts#L6)
+Default: "white"

 The color for the spinner to be.
 Uses the color type in util.ts, which maps to the Deno standard colors.

 ##### spinner

 Type: [Spinner](https://github.com/HarryPeach/kia/blob/8fb27cbd0bb4ef08ad26124d4a6e4f2ba2dc0c5c/spinners.ts#L1)
+Default: Dependent on OS (See below)

 The spinner that the Kia instance should use.
 There are spinners provided in `spinners.ts` or you can provide it with an object like so: